 Even worse, the immediate tearing down of the homes before the project is formally approved is an end-run around the recently approved Houston Eminent Domain Fairness Act, which was passed unanimously this year by the legislature to assure that if property taken by a school district is not used for its intended purpose it will be sold back to the original owners.
 How can it be sold back if it is destroyed?

-By tearing down the homes they acquired under threat of eminent domain, like this one, they eliminate the possibility of having to sell them back if their plans are not approved
+By tearing down the homes they acquire under threat of eminent domain they eliminate the possibility of having to sell them back if their plans are not approved.

-Big public projects like this require years of planning and approvals, and any number of steps could cause the project to go sideways.
+Big public projects like a new high school require years of planning and approvals, and any number of steps could cause the project to go sideways.
+This is especially true at the end of an airport, in an archeological sensitive area, near a salmon-bearing river, with a shallow water-table.
 The School District themselves acknowledge that the building won’t be complete for about five more years, and that’s IF everything goes according to plan.

 Under these circumstances the right thing to have done would have been to leave the neighborhood intact until construction is near, by either buying options on the properties or purchasing them outright and renting them back to the owners.
 Purchasing them and tearing them down immediately, before they have an approved plan, unreasonably forces the hands of decision-makers downstream in the process and violates the spirit of proper public planning.